HMS Attacker (D02): Conversion

-With her upgrades finished in December 1943, Attacker again embarked Seafires of 879 and 886 squadrons on 29 December, for training from January–February 1944, in her new role of providing air support for major military landings until shore based air strips became operational.
+With her upgrades finished in December 1943, Attacker again embarked Seafires of 879 and 886 squadrons on 29 December, for training from January to February 1944, in her new role of providing air support for major military landings until shore based air strips became operational.
 Operation Avalanche had proven a need for this strategy.
 She returned to Liverpool, on 9 February, for further repairs.

 Attacker, along with Hunter and Stalker, were ordered to Scapa Flow, arriving on 5 May 1944, for participation in Operation Hoops scheduled for 8 May.
 However, before the operation was launched changes were made and the escort carriers Emperor, Searcher, and Striker were instead allocated and the three carriers set sail for Belfast, on 7 May, and arrived the next day.

 On 14 May, the three ships set out for the Mediterranean as additional escorts for the Convoy KMS 51, which had departed Liverpool, the previous day.
 Attacker detached from the convoy on 19 May, and put into Gibraltar, 24 May.
 On 2 June, she moved from her berth on the North Mole to the inside of the Detached Mole, where on the night of 4 June, while silhouetted behind the mole, an enemy submarine launched a torpedo at her.
 The torpedo detonated on the outside of the mole which caused to serious damage to Attacker.
 On June 6, she and Hunter sailed for Mers El Kébir, providing air cover for Convoy KMS 52.

 Operation Dragoon

 During June 1944, Attacker provided air cover for several convoys travelling in the Western Mediterranean.
-On 23 July, she sailed for Malta, in company with Khedive, Pursuer, Searcher and Emperor, anchoring in Dockyard Creek on 25 July, for preparation for her participation in Operation Dragoon.
+On 23 July, she sailed for Malta, in company with Khedive, Pursuer, Searcher and Emperor, anchoring in Dockyard Creek on 25 July, to prepare for Operation Dragoon.